felixpleiva/Hypoxia_tolerance_fishes/README.md

 ## This repository contains code and data needed to reproduce figures and tables of the manuscript:

 Verberk WCEP, Sandkler JF, van del Pol I, Urbina M, Wilson R, McKenzie DJ & Leiva FP (2022).
 Body mass and cell size shape the tolerance of fishes to low oxygen in a temperature-dependent manner.
-Global Change Biology.
-DOI: 10.1111/gcb.16319.
+Global Change Biology. https://doi.org/10.1111/gcb.16319.

 ## Cite the repository as: